 Unfortunately, there is no airport on the Amalfi Coast.

 - A Curreri Bus – which can be boarded directly outside Terminal 1 at the airport (tickets around EUR 10 – can be purchased directly from the driver).

 - An Alibus Bus – which you can board at the airport (tickets around EUR 5 – can be purchased directly through the driver or online).
 It will lead you to the Trenitalia railway station in Piazza Garibaldi, Central Naples.
-Travel all the way to Sorrento, where you catch your last bus to Amalfi Coast.
+Travel all the way to Sorrento, where you catch your last bus to the Amalfi coast.
 Yes, it’s quite the journey.

 Tip – try to grab the seats on the right to fill your visual senses with beautiful sceneries.